 (Ok, this isn’t a mask, but if you happen to forget yours… cover your face with whatever you’ve got!
 A turtleneck is very convenient).

 So, here’s a reminder: please, please, please, MASK UP!

-All photos by Edward Kanarecki.
+All collages by Edward Kanarecki.

 Collage by Edward Kanarecki.